LSenai/kanbas-react-web-app/README.md

 The vanilla HTML version is deployed on netlify: https://comfy-bonbon-d2bf33.netlify.app/kanbas/courses/home/screen

+V2 with CSS is up: https://assignment-2--comfy-bonbon-d2bf33.netlify.app/kanbas/dashboard/screen

-In the next version, we'll refactor using CSS.
+In the next version, we'll starting weaving in some JavaScript!